Iron16Bit/icp-p2p/README.md

 npm run dev
 ```

+**Note**: In Windows, the following codes must be executed in Bash and not Powershell (e.g in a GIT Bash)

 Build the entire module:
 ```
 npm run build-all
 ```

-**Note**: In Windows, the following code must be executed in Bash and not Powershell (e.g in a GIT Bash)

 Build for a specific language;
 ```